cockpit-project/cockpit/HACKING.md

 Refer to the [testing README](test/README) for details on running the Cockpit integration tests locally.

+## Running eslint
+Cockpit uses [ESLint](https://eslint.org/) to automatically check JavaScript code style in `.jsx` and `.es6` files.

+The linter is executed within every build as a webpack preloader.

+For developer convenience, the ESLint can be started explicitly by:

+    $ npm run eslint

+Violations of some rules can be fixed automatically by:

+    $ npm run eslint:fix

+Rules configuration can be found in the `.eslintrc.json` file.

 ## Working on Cockpit using Vagrant

 It is recommended to use a Vagrant virtual machine to develop Cockpit.